keploy/community-blog/clrtjus5f000108jy4cf09up7.md

 }
 ```

-Here we can see few fields that are in format of datetime, let's first convert them into string before parsing them.
+Here we can see few fields which are in format of DateTime.
+We first need to convert them into string before parsing them.
+You make ask why?
+Because, if we don't typecaste, the application will throw compliation error reason being fields such as `due_date`, as string in our schema but it is actually in a DateTime format.

 ```python
 from schema import task_list_schema